ADMINISTRATIVE POLICY AND PROCEDURES

 3.5.1 Negotiation of Agreement.
 SRS representatives negotiate the contract terms with the sponsor, not the PI.
 If there are non-standard terms of the contract, SRS confers as applicable with Academic Units and the PI, Development, Risk Management, SPA, the Office of Legal Affairs, the Intellectual Property Management Office (IPMO), and/or any other relevant Operational Unit of the RIT.

-3.5.2 Prior Review Required by the OCESP.
-If SRS identifies research agreement terms that (i) request a limited level of disclosure of RIT Policy 1.0 required project Pertinent Details; (ii) if the project includes a publication review delay beyond the accepted 90-day period, or a publication approval; or (iii) if the project creates or makes use of Classified Information; then SRS will work with the PI to prepare a prior review request and present it to OCESP for approval pursuant to RIT Policy C1.0 (http://www.rit.edu/academicaffairs/policiesmanual/sectionC/C1.html ) and OCESP procedures (http://www.rit.edu/research/srs/compliance/roc/oversight_policy_procedur... ).
+3.5.2 Prior Review Required by the RCC.
+If SRS identifies research agreement terms that (i) request a limited level of disclosure of RIT Policy 1.0 required project Pertinent Details; (ii) if the project creates or makes use of Classified Information; then SRS will work with the PI to prepare a prior review request and present it to RCC for approval pursuant to RIT Policy C1.0 (http://www.rit.edu/academicaffairs/policiesmanual/c010).

 3.5.5 SRS Processing of Award.
 SRS is responsible for obtaining final approval and authorization on project agreements from the Vice President of Research consistent with RIT's Signature Authority Policy.
+If the project agreement includes a publication review/delay beyond the accepted 90-day period, or a publication approval requirement, then SRS will work with the PI to obtain the necessary Department and College concurrence, before seeking the approval by the Provost and accepting the awarding documents.
 Upon complete acceptance of an award, SRS shall update its electronic database as funded, and then send an account request to SPA if a project is sponsored by a federal, state or local government entity, or the project is valued at $5,000 or more, in preparation for the Project Initiation Meeting (PIM) (discussed in Section 3.6.1).
 However, separate project accounts are not required for Enterprise Activity that is non-government and $5,000 or more.
 The PI will receive notification the account request has occurred.
-At this time, the PI will automatically receive electronic notification of their obligations under RIT Policy C1.0 and the NOA process discussed in 3.6.2.

 3.5.6 SPA Financial Account Established.
 SPA sets up a new sponsored project account in the Oracle general ledger to record the financial transactions for the award.
 SPA will review the account request from SRS, may seek further information from the PI or SRS, prior to setting up a new project number in the Oracle general ledger.
 Upon completion of project set-up, SPA will send to the PI a letter with the established account information.